npminh12/Spatially-coupled-LDPC/README.md

 ![](/spatiallycoupledLDPC.jpg)

 The SC LDPC codes move away from the BP threshold of the regular ensemble and approach closely to the MAP threshold.
+The MAP threshold is very close to 0.5, which is the Shannon limit on BEC for any code of rate 0.5.
 In the limit where M, L and (l,r) tend to infinity in that order, we can approach the Shannon capacity on BEC.
 The paper Kudekar et al gave a proof of this fact.